Kegbot/kegbot-server/docs/source/kegboard-guide/firmware.rst

 Binary versions of the Kegboard firmware are not generally available, so you will need to build it yourself.
-This process isn't too hard; if you already have the Arduino software installed, and you have a pykeg software tree somewhere, then you're most of the way there.
+This process isn't too hard; if you already have the Arduino software installed, and you have a clone of the kegboard github repository tree somewhere, then you're most of the way there.

-The latest version of the Kegboard firmware is available in the **kegbot** distribution, under the directory ``controller/kegboard/``.
+The latest version of the Kegboard firmware is available in the **kegboard** distribution, under the directory ``src/kegboard/``.

+You can also download the entire kegboard github repository as a zip file. `Download Link <https://github.com/Kegbot/kegboard/zipball/master>`

-The file ``kegboard.pde`` is the main source to the firmware.
+The file ``kegboard.ino`` is the main source to the firmware.
 This file is a C source file, using the file extension preferred by the Arduino development tools.

 Build and Flash: Command Line
 -----------------------------

 Building on the command line is pretty easy.
-First, find your **kegbot** tree and navigate to the firmware's home:
+First, find your **kegboard** tree and navigate to the firmware's home:

 .. code-block:: none

-  cd kegbot/controller/kegboard
+  cd kegboard/src/kegboard

 Before we can build, we need to know where the arduino software is installed.
 Locate the path to the ``arduino-xxxx/`` directory and export it as shown below: